Virtacoin (VTA) Price Tops $0.0000

 - BnrtxCoin (BNX) traded flat against the dollar and now trades at $0.0006 or 0.00000009 BTC.

 X11 hashing algorithm.
 It was first traded on April 13th, 2016.
 Virtacoin’s total supply is 12,666,916,683 coins and its circulating supply is 5,201,310,113 coins.
+Virtacoin’s official Twitter account is @virtacoinplus and its Facebook page is accessible here.
 Virtacoin’s official website is www.virtacoin.world.
 The Reddit community for Virtacoin is /r/virtacoin and the currency’s Github account can be viewed here.
-Virtacoin’s official Twitter account is @virtacoinplus and its Facebook page is accessible here.

 Virtacoin Coin Trading

-Virtacoin can be purchased on these cryptocurrency exchanges: Trade Satoshi.
-It is usually not currently possible to purchase alternative cryptocurrencies such as Virtacoin directly using U.S. dollars.
-Investors seeking to trade Virtacoin should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as GDAX, Changelly or Coinbase.
+Virtacoin can be traded on these cryptocurrency exchanges: Trade Satoshi.
+It is usually not presently possible to purchase alternative cryptocurrencies such as Virtacoin directly using U.S. dollars.
+Investors seeking to trade Virtacoin should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Gemini, Changelly or GDAX.
 Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Virtacoin using one of the aforementioned exchanges.

 Receive News & Updates for Virtacoin Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Virtacoin and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.